vlladin/cohort-six/projects/Fast Confirmation Rule.md

 S = observed LMD-GHOST support for block b
 W = maximum committee weight that could still attest before our decision instant

+> The committee weight for a slot is the sum of the effective balances of all validators assigned to those committees.
+When FCR needs to check if a block is confirmed, it must estimate the maximum possible attesting weight (W) for all slots in a range (e.g., from the parent block’s slot up to the current slot).
+However, due to epoch boundaries and committee shuffling, the set of validators in committees can change between slots, and some validators may appear in multiple committees.
+The challenge is to efficiently estimate the total unique effective balance (union) of all validators who could have attested in a given slot range, without double-counting or expensive state traversals.

 The algorithm works by checking whether a block's LMD-GHOST weight exceeds a threshold of `(committee_weight × 0.5) + (committee_weight × β)`.
 This ensures sufficient honest validator support to guarantee the block remains canonical.

 If W is under-estimated we might confirm a block that is missing too much honest weight; if it is grossly over-estimated we will never confirm.